jsampe/drupal7/README.md

 Only "Navbar" and "Backup and Migrate" modules are enable by defauld in this branch.

-- Esential modules:
+- Esential modules
   + Backup and Migrate
 - Administration
   + Navbar
-- Fields type:
+- Fields type
   + Email
   + Link
   + Entity reference